arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 I found a couple of other ethical vegans who were ready to put their money where their mouth was, and that’s how we began to raise money for Clara Foods.
 The first investor in Clara was a vegan guy investing in tech companies.
 He said “Look, I believe in its mission.
 I’m going to back Clara with $50,000.”
 So we went from $50,000 from IndieBio to $100,000.
 Then we started get momentum.

 All of a sudden, the ethical investors that backed Clara gave way for tech investors who were excited about the technology.
 And they started to invest with bigger checks.
 We were able to raise a little under _$1.5 million_ for Clara by Demo Day at IndieBio.
 We went on stage and said “Hey, this is Clara.”
 Everyone thought this is crazy.
 One, they made an egg white.
 Two, they raised _all_ the money they need for their seed round.
 That blew everyone away.

+> > _"The one lesson I've learned with entrepreneurship is that you have to give yourself permission.
+No one else is going to."_

 That’s how we started to build this momentum behind what become the cell ag movement for startups.
 That was definitely not guaranteed.
 Isha did the same thing.
 A couple of months later, she said, “Hey, there’s this professor that I know in Minnesota that apparently is trying to grow meat.
 Can you talk to him?”
 I picked up the phone and called Uma.
 Uma Valeti from [Memphis Meats](//www.memphismeats.com).